neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 ## Execution and Postprocessing

-To run the coupled calculation, run the following:
+To run the coupled calculation,

 ```
-mpiexec -np 8 cardinal-opt -i solid.i --n-threads=2
+mpiexec -np 2 cardinal-opt -i solid.i --n-threads=2
 ```

-This will run both MOOSE and OpenMC with 8 [!ac](MPI) processes and 2 OpenMP threads.
+This will run both MOOSE and OpenMC with 2 MPI processes and 2 OpenMP threads per rank.
 To run the simulation faster, you can increase the parallel processes/threads, or simply decrease the number of particles used in OpenMC.
 When the simulation has completed, you will have created a number of different output files: